jundalisay/superb/content/en/research/spinoza/simple-ethics/part-2/_index.md

-+++
+---
+heading: "Part 2"
-title=  "Part 2: The Nature and Origin of the Mind, God and Ideas" image=  "/covers/ethics.jpg" description=  "Spinoza explains the nature of the mind"
+title: The Nature and Origin of the Mind, God and Ideas

-+++
+weight: 4
+description: "Spinoza explains the nature of the mind"
+image: "/covers/ethics.jpg"
+---